hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris Really fun :)

 [15:50:30](#n1eyjmlhv4sK47SuZURg4TxOpX2bJePn7x4tCB3nJRE) <hiiamboris (NOT THIS ONE)>:
-@toomasv looks like a bug Ì†ΩÌ∏â
+@toomasv looks like a bug üòâ

 [15:53:09](#nalREWJQvjRNjwRfFwfuLBnZjaDvRj60USqNDD-FuRw) <hiiamboris (NOT THIS ONE)>:
 @toomasv fixed